 Employee experience management: creating positive workspaces from acquisition to retention

-A holistic approach towards employee experience does not start with the onboarding process nor does it finish with the offboarding process.
-Instead it actually starts with attracting your employees - the candidate experience - and possibly ends with re-engaging your alumni - alumni experience.
-Employee experience involves a broad and extremely varied range of many different areas and levels of employee journeys and each of these journeys deserves dedicated attention.
+A holistic approach towards employee experience management does not start with the onboarding process, nor does it finish with the offboarding process.
+In fact, it starts with attracting your employees and possibly ends with re-engaging your alumni.
+This article provides you with some answers to common questions: What is employee experience management?
+What are its benefits and challenges?
+And how to get started with EX management?

 What is employee experience management?